wcclima/pi-estimator/README.md

     - `estimate` performes the estimation,
     - `plot_estimation` plots the estimation versus the number of samples,
     - `animate_sampling` animates the sampling (only available for 2-d simulations),
-    - `results` returns the final estimation and the confidence interval at 95% confidence level.
+    - `results` returns the number of dimensions and samples used, the final estimation and the confidence interval at 95% confidence level.

+  Note: the confidence interval is computed using the maximum of the Bernoulli's distribution variance (i.e. $\sigma = 1/2$, the "pessimistic approach").
+Thus, the sample error is simply given by $1.96/(2\times \sqrt{N_{\rm samples}})$.

 ## 5 - The Monte Carlo method